 Children today greatly lack life skills.
 So much that there are workshops to teach the basics of life and how to keep oneself alive.
-Keeping this in mind, we have made a deliberate shift in our parenting to accommodate life skills.
+Keeping this in mind, we have made a deliberate shift in our parenting to accommodate life skills, science activities and STEM activities.

 To add STEM and help your child think like a scientist, question her/him how we can avoid these tears?
 Set up the following simple engaging activity to help your child observe and draw her conclusions.